kirbyt/WPSKit/WPSKit/readme.md

 - CoreData.framework (to use source code in the CoreData directory)
 - CoreLocation.framework (to use source code in the CoreLocation directory)
+- MapKit.framework (to use source code in the MapKit directory)
 - SystemConfiguration.framework